Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor

-In this paper we construct a 2-functor from the unobstructed immersed Weinstein category to the category of all filtered $A_{\infty}$ categories.
+\Abstract{In this paper, we `construct' a 2-functor from the unobstructed immersed Weinstein category to the category of all filtered $A_{\infty}$ categories.
 We consider arbitrary (compact) symplectic manifolds and its arbitrary (relatively spin) immersed Lagrangian submanifolds.
-The filtered $A_{\infty}$ category associated to $(X,\omega)$ is defined by using Lagrangian Floer theory in such generality. (\cite{fooobook,AJ}.)
-The morphism of unobstructed immersed Weinstein category (from $(X_1,\omega_1)$ to $(X_2,\omega_2)$) is by definition a pair of immersed Lagrangian submanifold of the direct product and its bounding cochain (in the sense of \cite{fooobook,AJ}).
-Such a morphism transforms an (immersed) Lagrangian submanifold of $(X_1,\omega_1)$ to one of $(X_2,\omega_2)$.
-The key new result proved in this paper shows that this geometric transformation preserves unobstructed-ness of the Lagrangian Floer theory.

-Thus, this paper generalizes earlier results by Wehrheim-Woodward and Mau's-Wehrheim-Woodward so that it works in complete generality in the compact case.

-The main idea of the proofs are based on Lekili-Lipiyansky's Y diagram and a lemma from homological algebra, together with systematic use of Yoneda functor.
-In other words the proofs are based on a different idea from those which are studied by Bottmann-Mau's-Wehrheim-Woodward, where strip shrinking and figure 8 bubble plays the central role.
+The filtered $A_{\infty}$ category associated to $(X,\omega)$ is defined by using Lagrangian Floer theory in such generality, see Akaho--Joyce (2010) and Fukaya--Oh--Ohta--Ono (2009).
+The morphism of unobstructed immersed Weinstein category (from~$(X_1,\omega_1)$ to $(X_2,\omega_2)$) is by definition a~pair of an immersed Lagrangian submanifold of the direct product and its bounding cochain (in the sense of Akaho--Joyce (2010) and Fukaya--Oh--Ohta--Ono (2009)).
+Such a~morphism transforms an (immersed) Lagrangian submanifold of $(X_1,\omega_1)$ to one of~$(X_2,\omega_2)$.
+The key new result proved in this paper shows that this geometric transformation preserves unobstructedness of the Lagrangian Floer theory.
+Thus, this paper generalizes earlier results by Wehrheim--Woodward and Mau's--Wehrheim--Woodward so that it works in complete generality in the compact case.
+The main idea of the proofs are based on Lekili--Lipyanskiy's~Y diagram and a lemma from homological algebra, together with systematic use of Yoneda functor.
+In other words, the proofs are based on a different idea from those which are studied by Bottmann--Mau's--Wehrheim--Woodward, where strip shrinking and figure 8 bubble plays the central role.}